kingluddite/web-dev-notes/frontend/udemy/102n-complete-react-amead/06-webpack/49-avoid-global-modules.md

 # Avoid Global Modules
 * We installed 2 global modules
-    - babel cli
+    - `babel cli`
-    - live-server
+    - `live-server`
-* Our package.json no longer defines all the dependencies someone needs to run this app
+* Our `package.json` no longer defines all the dependencies someone needs to run this app
-    - They have no idea they need babel-cli and live-server
+    - They have no idea they need `babel-cli` and `live-server`
-    - On team is causing problems
+    - This causes team problems
-    - On open source same thing because we are not giving them all the tools they need
+    - On open source same thing because we are NOT giving them all the tools they need
 * All apps are stuck using the same global version and that's not a good idea

+## BEST PRACTICE
-    - best practice is define all dependencies and dev-dependencies in your project
+* Define all dependencies and dev-dependencies in your project
-* having to type out the full name is a pain
+* Having to type out the full name is a pain
 * It would be nice if we had a an alias to make us type less

 ## Step 1 - Uninstall global dependencies